Common Types of Bullying That Everyone Should Know

 By clicking on the dashboard, you’ll come across a screen like:

-So, these are the different types of bullying that you should you know about.
-Bullying can happen anytime and to anyone and dealing with it can erode a child’s confidence.
+So, these are the different types of bullying that you should know about.
+Bullying can happen anytime and to anyone, and dealing with it can erode a child’s confidence.

 If you think your kid is a victim, encourage him to spend time with friends who have a positive influence.
 Or, if he approaches you about being bullied, be supportive and talk to him about the whole issue.